ishan6899/generate_TV_Scripts/README.md

 *Nvidia GPU (Not complusory but it will speed up the training

 ## License
-This repo is covered under the [https://github.com/ishan6899/generate_TV_Scripts/blob/master/LICENSE](MIT License)
+This repo is covered under the [MIT License](https://github.com/ishan6899/generate_TV_Scripts/blob/master/LICENSE)